Openfly: A comprehensive platform for aerial vision-language navigation: OpenFly-Agent

 \subsection{Keyframe Selection}

 The length of contextual visual tokens is a major challenge for VLMs when processing videos.
-Many open-source VLMs use uniform frame sampling \cite{buch2022revisiting, ranasinghe2024understanding, wang2025videoagent} to reduce calculation, but this strategy is not suitable for aerial VLN, since it may miss frames containing key landmarks.
-We notice that sudden changes in the UAV's trajectory are often caused by the observation of landmarks in both our dataset and AerialVLN~\cite{aerialVLN}, which can serve as cues to determine keyframes.
-Therefore, we adopt a heuristic method to select keyframe candidates near the change point of the UAV's movement.
+Many open-source VLMs use uniform frame sampling \citep{buch2022revisiting, ranasinghe2024understanding, wang2025videoagent} to reduce calculation, but this strategy is not suitable for aerial VLN, since it may miss frames containing key landmarks.
+To address this issue, a keyframe selection strategy is proposed to emphasize important visual observations.
+We notice that sudden changes in the UAV's trajectory are often caused by the observation of landmarks, which can serve as a kind of cues to determine keyframes.
+Therefore, a heuristic method is adopted to select candidate frames by identifying the change point of the UAV's movement, followed by extracting the corresponding frame and two frames before and after it from the trajectory, constituting a keyframe set.
+Moreover, we design a landmark grounding module, which consists of three cross-attention layers to incorporate text and image features from the LLM hidden state, predicting the bounding boxes $\mathrm{b}\in\mathcal{R}^4$ of the instruction-indicated landmark.
+To incorporate as many landmark-related regions as possible into the historical visual tokens, candidate frames with the bounding boxes' area greater than the threshold $\theta$ will be retained as the final keyframes.
+During the training process, we obtain the bounding box of each landmark using the developed tools introduced in Sec. \ref{toolchain}, enabling the training of the grounding module and the accurate selection of keyframes.
+During the testing process, the bounding box of each frame is sequentially estimated by the well-trained grounding module.
+Then, our model selects keyframes by bounding boxes area and adjacent frames when a significant motion change occurs, forming a keyframe set for this moment.

-To further ensure the precision of training data, scene segmentation maps collected in Sec.~\ref{toolchain} are used on selected frames to detect landmarks.
-Frames containing landmarks are selected as keyframes, yielding reasonably accurate results.
-Note that each sudden change of actions, \emph{e.g.,} from `Forward' to `Turn Left', will produce a set of keyframes.
-Consequently, we obtain several sets of keyframes for a long trajectory.